Last updated on November 19, 2025

 How Many Shrines Are There in MTG?

-There are a total of 17 shrines in Magic, like I already mentioned.
-They generally fit into three groups: the Hondens, the Sanctums, and the Go-Shintai.
-Each of these groups were printed in different sets, contain a full cycle with one shrine in each color, and they all have a few differences in how they work.
+There are now 22 shrines in Magic, thanks to the original Kamigawa and Core Set cycles, plus the recent additions from Avatar: The Last Airbender.
+These shrines generally fall into four groups: the Hondens, the Sanctums, the Go-Shintai, and the Avatar shrines.
+Each of these groups were printed in different sets.
+They contain a full cycle with one shrine in each color, and they all have a few differences in how they work.

 The Hondens were printed in Champions of Kamigawa and then reprinted in Eternal Masters.
 All five of these trigger during your upkeep.
-Thanks to a further printing in Historic Anthology 3 they’re also available on MTG Arena.
+Thanks to Historic Anthology 3 they’re also available on MTG Arena.

 The Sanctums appeared in Core Set 2021, featuring one in each color and a sixth that was all five colors.
 These have a more unique variety of effects including three that trigger at the beginning of the precombat main phase and two with activated abilities.